 Only those keywords shown in table 3-2 shall be used in OPM metadata.

-NOTE – For some keywords (OBJECT_NAME, OBJECT_ID, CENTER_NAME) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.7 are the best known sources for authorized values to date.
+NOTE – For some keywords (OBJECT_NAME, OBJECT_ID, ORB_CENTER_NAME) there are no definitive lists of authorized values maintained by a control authority; the references listed in 0 are the best known sources for authorized values to date.
 For the TIME_SYSTEM and REF_FRAME keywords, the approved values are listed in ANNEX B.

 Table 3-2 : OPM Metadata